-big glass jars (from restaurants), 2-liter or 3-liter bottles, or aquariums The number you need will depend on hom many you choose to make.;various plants, insects, etc. depending on chosen habitats Most can be purchased from local pet stores.
-If not, order in advance from science catalogs.;reference materials if needed;science journals
+big glass jars (from restaurants), 2-liter or 3-liter bottles, or aquariums.
+[The number you need will depend on how many you choose to make.]

+various plants, insects, etc. [Most can be purchased from local pet stores, such as water plants, crickets, meal worms, etc...
+If not, order in advance from science catalogs.] soil and/or pond or stream water as needed.

+reference materials as needed